Eumaeus/blackwell_fall_2018/docs/GreekCiv.md

 - Dates: BCE/CE, BC/AD.
 5th Century BCE (400s).
 - Basic geography: The Greek world is focused on the Aegean sea.
 Halicarnassus and Athens.
 Where "Barbarians" live.
+- "Hellene" = "Greek person"; "Hellas" = "Greece"; "Hellenic" = "Greek".
+But *n.b.* "Hellas" for Herodotus means "wherever in the world there are people who speak Greek, share Greek customs, and worship the same gods."
+There was no political entity called "Hellas".

 ## Reflection